 Just like your body, your OHR sensor requires some warm-up too.
 It’s recommended to stay on the “Start” page and wait a little longer so the watch can filter some noise by itself.
-Our watches also provide an alert beep to let you know when it’s ready to go ( if sounds are turned off, you will see a heart symbol which will be solid and steady when ready ).
+Our watches also provide an alert beep to let you know when it’s ready to go ( if sounds are turned off, you will see a heart symbol that will be solid and steady when ready ).

 - Select the proper training mode.

-The regular running, cycling and swimming algorithms are not specifically built for tracking rapid changes in heart rate.
+The regular running, cycling, and swimming algorithms are not specifically built for tracking rapid changes in heart rate.
 When you train with intervals, please select the Interval Training mode under Run mode for enhanced heart rate tracking sensitivity.